 Case studies appeal to readers hungry for real-life examples.
 To be effective a case study demands a different approach to writing a press release.
-In this tailored session we will give you the structures and techniques essential for making your business case studies successful.
+In this tailored session, using your own copy, we will give you the structures and techniques essential for making your business case studies successful.

 Really useful in reviewing ways of working.
 Reminds me to stop, plan and keep it simple.